diBernardoGroup/Network-model-of-the-COVID-19/README.md

-# Description
+# Network-model-of-the-COVID-19
 Repository related to the paper 'Intermittent yet coordinated regional strategies can alleviate the COVID-19 epidemic: a network model of the Italian case'

 https://arxiv.org/abs/2005.07594

+**Sysem Reqirements**
 All the scripts listed are used in numerical simulations using MATLAB R2018b on Windows 10 (64-bit) OS.
 The hardware used for simulations is a Intel Core i7-8750 chip and 16Gb RAM DDR4.
 On this system, each of the simlation with 10000 repetition for MonteCarlo analisys takes approximately 10 minutes.

-Section Network-model-of-the-COVID-19 describes:
+**Demo**
+Instruction for the use of the simulator can be found in the section 'SCENARIO GENERATION INSTRUCTIONS' sectio of this readme file.

+Instruction for the use of the simulator can be found in the section 'SCENARIO GENERATION INSTRUCTIONS' sectio of this readme file.

-1. The simulator used for the model(scripts and instructions to use them);
+The section 'Simulator Description' includes the scripts implementing the simulator used for the model
-2. How to get figures of the paper (scenario generation instructions).

-The section Identification Description includes:
-1. The scripts implementing the identification procedure of the paper;
+Section 'Identification Description' includes the scripts implementing the identification procedure of the paper;
-2. The procedures to reproduce the identification results showed in the paper.

 The repository is organized as follows:
 1. The scripts related to the network model are in located in the folder 'Code';